gabrielnegreira/aneuQPCR/README.md

 Assumption-free analysis of quantitative real-time polymerase chain reaction (PCR) data.
 Neuroscience Letters, 339(1), 62–66. https://doi.org/10.1016/S0304-3940(02)01423-4

-Perfect!
-Here’s a clear and concise “How it works” section based on your explanation:

 ## How it works

 To estimate PCR efficiency and infer initial target DNA concentrations, the following steps are done: